intersystems/InterSystems-IRIS-Smart-Factory-Starter-Pack/README.md

 The Starter Pack is used within a project in a manufacturing plant to give operators realtime insight in OEE and other custom metrics witihin there process.
 For more information about the functional and technical working see the Wiki [link] https://github.com/intersystems/asp-oee/wiki of the project.

 # Structure
-The repository containes the following folders:
+The repository has been separated in 4 parts.

 ## Classes
 The source of this solution divided in:
-1. JDE integration sources
+* JDE integration sources
-2. OPC-UA generation framework
+* OPC-UA generation framework
-3. PowerBI push dataset integration
+* PowerBI push dataset integration

 ## Images
 The images used within the Wiki